Affiliate links on Android Authority may earn us a commission. Learn more.

-How to Transform Your Android Tablet into an Old-school Gaming Console
+How to Transform Your Android Tablet into an New-school Gaming Console

 With modern games following a one-way road of development, it is sometimes best to think of the past and experience where it all began.
 With the use of modern-day devices, you can actually build your own mini time machine and play games that brought smiles to people a few decades ago.
 With your Android tablet, game controllers, and some cables, you can build your own old-school game console.
 Read on further to know how.